+Today, fewer procedures are taking place at our community hospitals.
 That’s partly because many relatively simple procedures are now being done in outpatient clinics.
-But it’s also because more complex procedures are being done at larger specialized medical centers that can afford expensive new technologies employed by highly specialized providers.
+But it’s also because more complex procedures are being done at larger, specialized medical centers that can afford expensive new technologies used by highly-specialized providers.

 And here’s the problem.
 Traditionally, surgeries and other complex procedures have provided much of the revenue our community hospitals needed to stay open.
 Now that money is going away.

+Meanwhile, large tertiary care hospitals like Maine Medical Center have been seeing growth.
+Indeed, by 2015, more than 70 percent of all inpatient surgeries in Maine were taking place at just five hospitals.
 The net result is that local community hospitals – unable to pass more costs on to private insurers and others - are either now losing money, or can be expected to suffer losses in the near future.

 Even the smallest of our local health systems, hospitals with 25 or fewer beds designated as “Critical Access” facilities by the federal government and thus eligible to get more generous government payments, are seeing their finances erode.